elzibus/Ocaban/README.md

 * added libraries ocaml-canvas and react to the ./bin/dune file
 * created ./assets and copied the spritesheet PNG file

+# Play

+You can play the game here: https://elzibus.github.io/

 # Credits

 OCaml language : https://ocaml.org/